JingWang520/CS6460-OpenMind/readme.md

         ```
     *   Run the frontend application:
         ```bash
+        # Ensure your conda environment is activated
         python main_GUI.py
         ```

 After completing the above steps, you should be able to start and use the OpenMind system.
 Please ensure you start the backend service first, then the frontend application.
+Remember to activate your `cs6460-openmind` conda environment in any new terminal session before running `python backend.py` or `python main_GUI.py`.